Liechti-IT/FileTransfer/README.md

 # "FileUpload"

-Welcome to the official "FileUpload" project, an [Open-Source software](https://en.wikipedia.org/wiki/Open-source_software).
+Welcome to the "FileUpload" project, an [Open-Source software](https://en.wikipedia.org/wiki/Open-source_software).

 "FileUpload" is a "one-click-filesharing": Select your file, upload, share a link.
 That's it.